muhammadbaburrashid-jpg/Poke-pipeline/README.md

 docker build -t poke-pipeline
 docker run -it poke-pipeline

-# Design Choices:
+# Design Choices
 Data Extraction
 *	Pokémon data is retrieved from https://pokeapi.co/api/v2.
 *	Each Pokémon’s detailed attributes (types, abilities, stats) are fetched from its specific URL.
 Data Transformation
 *	Nested JSON responses from the API are flattened and normalized for SQL storage.
 *	The transformation logic ensures that many-to-many relationships (like Pokémon types or abilities) are properly represented through join tables.
-# Database Schama Design:
+# Database Schema Design
 Table	Description
 * pokemon -->	Core Pokémon entity with general attributes
 * type -->	Master table of all Pokémon types